The custom-device

 custom-device

-(plug, slot): label for the custom device.
+(optional) (plug, slot): A label for the custom device.

-(slot): path to device node.
+(slot): paths to device nodes.

 Example:devices: [/dev/input/event[0-9], /dev/input/mice]